-Applicants who were transferred to RAS prior to the introduction of the Social Housing Assessment Regulations 2011, on the 01 April 2011, will be considered for Social Housing as "transfer applicants".
+Applicants who were transferred to RAS prior to the introduction of the Social Housing Assessment Regulations 2011, on the 01 April 2011, and Applicants who are HAP tenants and who signed the transfer form provided by the HAP unit requesting that their application for social housing support remain open, will be considered for Social Housing as "transfer applicants".
 Such transfer applicants will be given credit for their time on the housing waiting list from the date of their approved housing application.
 Allocations shall be made to such tenants in accordance with the Order of Priorities as per Section B above.